WLAN-Log-Based Superspreader Detection in the COVID-19 Pandemic

 Incorporating the above two ideas, we propose a general framework for WLAN-log-based superspreader detection, which includes three key steps. {First}, we extract the individual's trajectory from wireless local area network (WLAN) logs to construct contact graphs, where vertices correspond to individual students and edges indicate physical contacts.
 In particular, we include both symmetric and asymmetric contact tracing to reveal potential directional interactions. {Second}, we adopt three vertex centrality measurements to identify three groups of potential superspreaders given a contact graph. {Finally}, we leverage the SEIR model to compare different vertex centrality measures and determine superspreaders based on simulation results.

 The WLAN dataset~\cite{cao2017human} used in this paper contains over 5,000 students at a large public university, which represents a random sample of the overall student body.
 Over 8,000 APs are deployed among more than 200 buildings on campus, including lecture halls, dormitories, and restaurants.
 There are over 41 million device (dis)associations with WLAN APs at the university over a 139-day observation period in 2015.
-Although insufficient WLAN logs are available in the year 2020 due to school closures by COVID-19, the patterns of students’ mobility in 2015 share similarities to those in the years afterward. \autoref{fig:intro} shows the locations of APs in multiple buildings on campus.
-Since the whole campus spans over 1,500 acres, our findings should complement mobility patterns in a large community.
+Although insufficient WLAN logs are available in 2020 due to school closures originating from COVID-19, the 2015 logs describe campus interactions before. \autoref{fig:intro} shows the locations of APs in multiple buildings on campus.
+Since the whole campus spans over 1,500 acres, our framework offers potential assisting superspreader detection efforts in large communities.

 {\textbf{The main findings of this work include the following:}} (1) We find that there is a group of students that is critical in spreading the virus throughout the university's social contact networks.
 (2) We show the importance of symmetric and asymmetric contact tracing in superspreader detection.
 Specifically, we show that asymmetric contact tracing helps to discover hidden superspreaders in daily contact graphs and proper interventions with identified superspreaders greatly boosts efforts to contain the spread of disease.
 (3) We find that simple \emph{betweenness} centrality better reveals the most critical individuals in daily contact graphs.
 We do not observe notable differences between vertex centrality measures in longer-term (\emph{i.e.,} weekly) contact graphs with epidemic control.
 (4) For resource-constrained quarantine, we observe that increasing the percentage of the quarantined individuals to over 20\% of the population yields limited extra benefits.
 (5) We find that superspreaders change heavily over the first few weeks, then remain stable during the rest of the semester.
 The similarity of superspreaders between the first 20 weeks and 15 weeks is around 0.8 using the rank-biased overlap metric~\cite{webber2010similarity}, opening up opportunities to discover superspreaders as early as possible for efficient pandemic mitigation.